Naperville, Illinois: History

 In 1887, Peter Edward Kroehler established the Kroehler Manufacturing Company's factory in Naperville along the Chicago, Burlington & Quincy tracks.
 In 1890, reincorporation as a city occurred.

-After Professor James Nichols donated $10,000, Nichols Library was built, and dedicated in 1898.
+After Professor James Nichols donated $10,000, Nichols Library was built and dedicated in 1898.
 In January 1907, Edward Sanatorium (now Edward Hospital) was opened by Eudora Hull Spalding.
-It used the "open air" treatment for tuberculosis patients.
+It used the open air treatment for tuberculosis patients.
 In 1908, the Chicago YMCA stated that Naperville was too small for its own YMCA building, but Peter Kroehler led a campaign to build one.
-In January 1910, Kroehler was the mayor of Naperville and its richest resident.
-But rumors in Naperville relating to a relationship between him and his stenographer caused him to resign as mayor.
-After his resignation he retreated to his Binghamton, New York factory.
+In January 1910, Kroehler was the mayor of Naperville and its richest resident, but rumors in Naperville relating to a relationship between him and his stenographer caused him to resign as mayor.
+After his resignation, he retreated to his Binghamton, New York factory.
 The YMCA was opened on March 26, 1911, and included the first swimming pool in DuPage County.
-In February 1920, Edward sanatorium burned to the ground, and cost $500,000 to rebuild.
+In February 1920, Edward Sanatorium burned to the ground and cost $500,000 to rebuild.

-On April 26, 1946, Naperville was the site of a train disaster.
+On April 25, 1946, Naperville was the site of a train disaster.
 Two Chicago, Burlington and Quincy Railroad trains collided "head to tail" on a single track just west of the Loomis Street grade crossing.
 The accident killed 45 and injured approximately 127 passengers and/or crew members.
-In the 1950s, the city limits were about six square miles, but by 1960, the city had its single largest year in geographical expansion in Naperville's history.
-That year saw over 1,500 acres annexed.

-In 1955 Edward Sanatorium was converted into a general hospital.
+In the 1950s, the city limits were about six square miles, but by 1960, the city had its single largest year in geographical expansion in Naperville's history with over 1,500 acres annexed.
+In 1955, Edward Sanatorium was converted into a general hospital.

 A predominantly rural community for most of its existence, Naperville experienced a population explosion beginning in the 1960s and continuing into the 1980s and 1990s.
-Throughout the 1990s and '80s the city's population tripled.
+Throughout the 1980s and '90s, the city's population tripled.
 In 1996, Naperville was the site of a flood that also affected the majority of northeastern Illinois.
 Naperville received 14 inches of rain in less than 24 hours, and DuPage County was declared a disaster zone.
 The estimated damages were over $30 million.
 The YMCA in Downtown Naperville was announced to close in May 2020 after 109 years of operation, due to economic difficulties caused by the COVID-19 pandemic.